 Mosab Hassan Yousef was born in Ramallah, in the West Bank in 1978.
-His father, Sheikh Hassan Yousef, is a founding leader of Hamas, internationally recognized as a terrorist organization and responsible for countless suicide bombings and other deadly attacks against Israel including the most recent attack in October.
+His father, Sheikh Hassan Yousef, is founder of the political wing of Hamas, which is internationally recognized as a terrorist organization and responsible for countless suicide bombings and other deadly attacks against Israel including the most recent attack in October.

 Yousef was an integral part of the movement, for which he was imprisoned for more than 27 months by the Shin Bet, the Israeli intelligence service.
 He withstood torture in prison only to discover Hamas was torturing its own people in a relentless search for collaborators.
 He began to question who his enemies really were—Israel?
 Hamas?
 America?
 After a chance encounter with a British tourist, Yousef started a six-year quest that jeopardized Hamas, endangered his family, and threatened his life.
 He has since sought political asylum in America.

 Yousef has conferred with ambassadors, presidents, prime ministers, and state officials from governments around the world with interests in Middle Eastern affairs.
 This unique perspective from inside Hamas provides extraordinary insight into the cycles of violence and the possibilities of a lasting peace that transcend the current political maelstrom.